pisuthd/merkle-tree-tracker/README.md

 A privacy-preserved IoT tracking device that make use of AWS managed services include AWS IoT Core and Serverless.

 For the public: Privacy-First
 - Protect the public’s privacy and health
 - Dispel concerns about personal data leakage
-- Build a tool for the public to tracking their Covid-19 exposure
+- Build a tool for the public to notify their Covid-19 exposure

 For the government: Better notification system
 - Increase the usage by this new proof-of-health verification
 - Build a better system for the government
 - Help the government build a Covid-19 database while show respect for people’s privacy